Ask CPAG Online - Avoiding and Challenging Universal Credit Sanctions

 - some of the terminology is different e.g. UC has 'work search' rather than 'actively seeking work', 'work preparation', rather than 'work-related activity', and four, rather than two, levels of sanctions;

 - there is a default 35 hour per week work search requirement for UC, with most modifications from work search and availability discretionary, rather than set out in regulations;

 - UC claimants may be subject to full conditionality while waiting for a work capablity assessment, or the outome of disability benefit claim by a person for whom they are caring;

 - there is no requirement to show 'good reason' for failing to take part in a work-focussed interview or to undertake work preparation within a prescribed period (e.g. five days);

 - UC has 'in-work conditionality' requirements (currently being tested in selected areas);

-Note also that the UC rules on conditionality and sanctions applies if you come under the UC system and are claiming contribution-based jobseeker's allowance or contributory employment and support allowance (see Chapters 2, 47 and 48(2) of the Handbook).
+Note also that the UC rules on conditionality and sanctions applies if you come under the UC system and are claiming contribution-based jobseeker's allowance or contributory employment and support allowance (see Chapter 50 of the Handbook).